Watch out for these 5 early omicron symptoms, study says - NewsBreak

 The new variant is already in “full force” in New York City, Mayor Bill de Blasio said, with new cases hitting a one-day record of more than 8,300 on Thursday.
 But new hospitalizations and deaths – so far – are well below their spring 2020 peak and even where they were this time last year, city data shows.

 The coronavirus also interrupted sports in the U.S. again.
 The NFL announced Friday that three games would be pushed from the weekend to next week because of outbreaks.
-The league has not specified whether the cases came from the omicron variant.
+The league has not specified whether the cases came from the omicron variant.31 more Omicron cases reported in La.; 3 in Acadiana

 The Radio City Rockettes called off four performances scheduled for Friday because of breakthrough COVID-19 cases in the production.
 Hours later, the Rockettes canceled the rest of this season’s performances “due to increasing challenges from the pandemic.”
 The popular holiday program generally has four shows per day in December at Radio City Music Hall in Manhattan.